alisha-a-khan/alisha-a-khan/README.md

 ## Professional Experience
 - **Machine Learning Researcher at Illinois Institute of Technology:** Here, I've worked on implementing machine learning algorithms for a mobile application.
 I've also utilized the OpenAI Python library to create event proposals that aid in decision-making processes.

-- **Data Science Intern at MongoDB:** At MongoDB, I advocated for and influenced the modification of a machine learning model's scope.
+- **Data Scientist Intern at MongoDB:** At MongoDB, I advocated for and influenced the modification of a machine learning model's scope.
 This experience provided me an opportunity to understand and contribute significantly to the data strategy.

 - **Data Scientist Intern at Meta:** My role involved analyzing data to identify monetization opportunities.
 This involved closely working with different teams and presenting findings that influenced key decisions.